AdobeDocs/analytics.en/help/components/cda/faq.md

 3. Click the Components tab on the left, and drag the dimension 'Mobile Device Type' to the center location labled 'Dimension or Item'.
 4. This flow report is interactive.
 Click any of the values to expand the flows to subsequent or previous pages.
 Use the right-click menu to expand or collapse columns.
 Different dimensions can also be used within the same flow report.

-## Can I see how people move between different user experiences (e.g. desktop browser vs. mobile browser vs. mobile app)?
+## Can I see how people move between different user experiences (for example, desktop browser vs. mobile browser vs. mobile app)?

-Using Mobile Device Type as illustrated above allows you to see how people move between mobile device types and desktop device types.
-However you may want to distinguish desktop browsers from mobile browsers.
-One way to do this is to create an prop/eVar that records whether the experience occurred on a desktop browser, mobile browser, or mobile app.
-Then create a Flow diagram as described above, using your "experience" prop/eVar rather than the Mobile Device Type dimension.
-This provides a slightly different view on cross-device behavior.
+The Mobile Device Type example illustrated above allows you to see how people move between mobile device types and desktop device types.
+However, it does not allow you to distinguish desktop browsers from mobile browsers.
+If you would like this insight, you can create a custom variable (such as a prop or eVar) that records if the experience happened on a desktop browser, mobile browser, or mobile app.
+You can then create a Flow diagram as described above, using the custom variable instead of the Mobile Device Type dimension.
+This method provides a slightly different view on cross-device behavior.

 ## How far back does CDA stitch visitors?